-Military End Use and End User ("MEU") Rule for Russia and Belarus
+Military End Use and End User ("MEU") Rule for Russia and Belarus includes Belarus in the same expanded version of the MEU rule that the Russia Final Rule imposed on Russia.

 The Russia Final Rule also expands the scope of the MEU rule, as it applies to Russia.
 Under this amended rule, a license is required if a party knows or has reason to know that any items subject to the EAR (other than very narrow exceptions for certain items such as EAR99 food and medicine) are intended for an MEU in Russia even if the item is actually intended for civilian use.